Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Biology 2eIntroduction

-The photo shows a purple and orange starfish on a sandy flat beach.
+The photo shows an orange starfish on a rock underwater.

 Figure 28.1 Nearly 97 percent of animal species are invertebrates, including this sea star (Novodinia antillensis) (credit: NOAA’s National Ocean Service)